 - Address the role that family plays in an individual’s life

-- Cope with children or adolescents who are struggling with mental or emotional troubles
+- Cope with kids or teens who are struggling with mental or emotional troubles

-Sometimes, family therapy is used as a complementary therapy for individuals, children, and adolescents.
-By providing encouragement and education, the family is better able to support one another through life’s many journeys.
+Sometimes, family therapy is used as a complementary therapy for individuals, children, and teens.
+By providing encouragement and education, your family will become better able to support one another through life's many journeys.

 Evaluating issues in family therapy can help you: